-Packing up to leave, I wondered if I’d gotten a decent return on my investment, both of time and money.
-Not that I expected to, but of course I did.
-I made a note to take stock after six months after, so here I am at the keyboard.
+Packing up to leave, I wondered if I’d gotten an adequate return on my investment, both of time and money.
+Not that I expected to, but, of course, I did.
+I made a note to take stock six months later, so here I am at the keyboard.

-I negotiated the traffic back into the city.
+After the retreat, I joined the traffic back into the city.
 The return to workaday life went well.
 When people asked me how the retreat was, I said, Good!
-Only one person inquired further.
+Only one person asked for details.
 I crossed Long Retreat off my to-do list.
-After only a couple of days, I was yelling Dickhead! again at the many dickhead drivers.
+After only a couple of days, I was again yelling Dickhead! at the many dickhead drivers.

-Surprisingly, the more time that passed, the more I felt like the retreat had delivered an actual, though subtle, effect.
+Surprisingly, the more time that passed, the more I felt like the retreat had delivered actual, though subtle, benefits.

-When one of my brothers behaved like a jerk, I could see how his outburst had nothing to do with me and everything to do with the stress and grief of our father’s recent death.
+When one of my brothers acted like a jerk, I could see how his outburst had nothing to do with me and everything to do with the stress and grief of our father’s recent death.
 I let it go, which was not my usual response.
 I didn’t take it personally.
 I didn’t get self-righteous.
-And for the most part, I didn’t let it bother me, even though I, like him, was overwhelmed with grief.
+And for the most part, I didn’t let it bother me, even though I, like my brother, was overwhelmed with grief.

-After that, when my ANGER button was pushed, I usually hit my own PAUSE button.
+After that, when my ANGER button was pushed, I could usually push my own PAUSE button.
 I let time pass—sometimes a few seconds, sometimes a few days—before reacting.
 If an unkind remark popped into my head, it didn’t automatically come out of my mouth.
-I was aware of my chest rising and falling rapidly.
-My breath.

-So maybe I have changed a bit.
-Become more kind.
-Maybe it was those weeks of meditation, or just the wisdom that comes with growing six months older.
+Maybe I’ve changed.
+A little bit.
+Maybe it was the six weeks of meditation.
+Maybe it was the wisdom that comes with grief or just growing six months older.

-This softening wasn’t abrupt or ecstatic like a transcendent moment, but it already has more staying power.
+The softening didn’t occur in one exploding moment, but it seems to have some staying power.
 The fireworks did not ignite.
-But the sky, when I looked, was still beautiful.
+But the night sky, when I saw it again, was star-filled and twinkling.